UAB-CINL/UAB-CINL.github.io/docs/index.md

-# Welcome to UAB CINL's documentation!
+# Welcome to UAB CINL's documentation

 The Civitan International Neuroimaging Laboratory provides a core resource at UAB for state-of-the-art MRI neuroimaging experiments and